 Independent study tailored to a student's special interest in computer engineering under the direction of an instructor, who is knowledgeable in the field.
 It may consist of reading, homework, tests, presentation and project determined by the instructor.
-Pre-requisite: Upper Division Standing

 CS499 Independent Study